Executive Committee

 After joining the hospitality industry, Prather became active in the Florida Restaurant & Lodging Association (FRLA) and the American Hotel & Lodging Association (AHLA).
 His engagement included meetings and advocacy efforts across the state and in Washington, D.C. for lobbying days, where he pushed for changes to address the many challenges faced in the hotel and restaurant industry.
 Later, he served two terms as President of FRLA’s Pinellas County Chapter.
 In addition to working with elected leaders, he also focuses on the education of culinary and hospitality students.
 He is an avid supporter of Travelpalooza and the Ryan Wells Foundation gala, local fundraisers for student culinary scholarships.
 Prather was also asked to be an Introduction to Hospitality guest lecturer at St. Petersburg College.

-Chuck is a family man with six adult children aged 21 to 34.
+Chuck is a family man with six adult children.
 His wife, Kathy Reilly Prather, M.D.
 (OB/GYN) left her practice in 1998 and spent many of her retirement years as the volunteer Medical Director at Catholic Charities Pregnancy Center in St. Petersburg.

 PREV